clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 When generating the certificates, pass in the IP and host name for the host on which you will be running the scheduler in the ``-ip`` and ``-host`` arguments respectively.
-The scheduler acts as the cluster SSNTP server and clients connecting will validate its credentials match those embedded in the certificates.
+The scheduler acts as the cluster SSNTP server, and clients connecting will validate its credentials match those embedded in the certificates.

-Create unique certificates for each of your scheduler, compute node and network node launchers, cnciagent, controller, and the CNCI launcher; save each with a unique name.
+Create unique certificates for each of your scheduler, compute node, network node launchers, cnciagent, controller, and the CNCI launcher; save each with a unique name.
 The names, locations, and contents (signer and role) of the certificates are very important.
-The rest of this topic will consistently use the following example file names:
+The rest of this topic will consistently use the following example filenames:

 * ``CAcert-[scheduler-node-hostname].pem``: copy to all nodes' ``/etc/pki/ciao`` and the CNCI image's ``/var/lib/ciao``.
 See below for more on CNCI image preparation.
 * ``cert-CNAgent-localhost.pem``: copy to all compute nodes' ``/etc/pki/ciao``.